 - Salary Package: from $88,420 - $94,760 per annum (Level A), plus 17% employer's superannuation and annual leave loading.

-- Appointment type: full-time, fixed term (3 years) with possibility of an extension.
+- Appointment type: full-time, fixed term (3 years).
 The appointment is expected to commence first half of 2017.

 Applications Close: Thursday, 1 June 2017 at 11:55pm, Australian Eastern Standard Time